terms4fairskills/FAIRterminology/README.md

 http://purl.obolibrary.org/obo/t4fs.owl

-(note this will not show up until the request has been approved by obofoundry.org)

 ### Editors' version

 Editors of this ontology should use the templates available for comment via our (Google spreadsheet)[https://docs.google.com/spreadsheets/d/1pu9o8oiP1hwnyQk1tv_8cdoe07GngINRD5pGz04m4Zo/edit?usp=sharing].
 The default permissions for this spreadsheet is Comment only.
 Please ask if you would like permission to modify it.
 The "traditional" editable document for the ODK build procedure is [src/ontology/t4fs-edit.owl](src/ontology/t4fs-edit.owl), however this is automatically built via templates.